neuvector/docs/user/pages/04.navigation/01.navigation/docs.md

 ![Navigation](4-3_Network_Activity.png)

 #### Dashboard
 The Dashboard shows a summary of risk scores, security events, and application protocols detected by NeuVector.
-It also details for these security events.
+It also shows details for some of these security events.
 PDF reports can be generated from the Dashboard which contain detailed charts and explanations.

 At the top of the dashboard there is a summary of the security risks in the cluster.
 The wrench tool next to the overall risk score can be clicked to open a wizard which will guide you through recommended steps to reduce/improve the risk score.
 Mousing over each risk gauge will provide a description of it to the right and how to improve the risk score.
 Also see the separate documentation section Improving Security Risk Score.